 J.C.
-Penney to shut 130 to 140 stores, reports quarterly sales drop
+Penney reports quarterly sales drop, to shut 130 to 140 stores

 Department store operator J.C.
-Penney Co Inc. said on Friday it would close about 130 to 140 stores over the next few months, and reported a bigger-than-expected drop in same-store sales for the holiday quarter.
+Penney Co Inc. said on Friday it would close 130 to140 stores over the next few months, and reported a bigger-than-expected drop in same-store sales for the holiday quarter.

+Shares of the company were down 2.6 per cent in premarket trading on Friday, after initially rising 3 per cent.

-The company said it would also initiate a voluntary early retirement program for about 6,000 eligible employees and close two distribution facilities.
+The company said it would also initiate a voluntary early retirement program for about 6,000 employees from among its home office, stores and supply chain personnel.

-Shares of the company, which reported its first annual adjusted profit in five years, rose 3 per cent in premarket trading.
+J.C.
+Penney also said it would sell a supply chain facility in Buena Park, California to “monetize a lucrative real estate asset” and close a distribution centre in Lakeland, Florida.

 J.C.
 Penney’s store closures come after larger rival Macy’s Inc. said in November it would shut 100 stores, as department stores struggle with weak demand for apparel and growing competition from online retailers.